usuke-inudog/cross-ralley/README.md

 |email|string|null: false|
 |password|string|null: false|
 ### Association
-- belongs_to :usersstatus
-- belongs_to :profile
-- has_many :stamps
-- has_many :users_groups
+- has_many  :group_users
-- has_many :groups, through: :users_groups
+- has_many  :groups, through: :group_users
+- has_many  :messages
-- has_many :traningartcles
+- has_many  :artcles
 - has_many  :comments
+- has_many  :favorites
+- has_one   :profile
+- has_many  :match
-- has_many :likes
+- has_many  :userstatus

 ## profilesテーブル
 |Column|Type|Options|